dvirgiln/dvirgiln.github.io/_posts/2019-03-26-spark-structured-streaming-output-modes.md

 Following our previous example, in this article we want to explain one of the key features of Spark Structured Streaming: the output modes.

-As well we want to explain how Spark manages late records using watermark.
+We also want to explain how Spark manages late records using watermark.

 ## Output Modes
 The output mode is a new concept introduced by Structured Streaming.
-As we already mentioned in our previous [post](https://dvirgiln.github.io/windowing-using-spark-structured-streaming/), Spark Structured Streaming requires to have a sink.
+As we already mentioned in our previous [post](https://dvirgiln.github.io/windowing-using-spark-structured-streaming/), Spark Structured Streaming requires a sink.

-The output mode specify the way the data is written to the result table.
+The output mode specifies the way the data is written to the result table.
 These are the three different values:

  * **Append** mode: this is the default mode.
 Just the new rows are written to the sink.
  * **Complete** mode: it writes all the rows.
 It is supported just by groupBy or groupByKey aggregations.
  * **Update** mode: writes in the sink "only" all the rows that are updated.
-When there are no aggregations it works exactly the same as "append " mode
+When there are no aggregations it works exactly the same as "append" mode

-We are going to see these 3 different append modes in a real problem.
+Now we are going to see these 3 different append modes in a real problem.

 Following our previous post, we were able to aggregate our Sales data in a dataframe that looked like this:
 ```